 Skinny Broccoli and Mixed Vegetable Stir Fry

-Even if you’re not a big broccoli or vegetable lover, or if you have veggie-resistant family members, the stir fry is packed with so much flavor that everyone will forget how healthy it is and how many veggies they’re eating.
+Even if you’re not a big broccoli or vegetable lover, or if you have veggie-resistant family members, this Healthy Vegetable Stir-Fry is packed with so much flavor that everyone will forget how healthy it is and how many veggies they’re eating.

-There’s soft, tender, caramelized sweet Vidalia onions with a bit of garlic, steamed crisp-tender broccoli, chewy baby portobello mushrooms, and crispy red bell peppers.
+There are the soft, tender, caramelized sweet Vidalia onions with a bit of garlic, steamed crisp-tender broccoli, chewy baby portobello mushrooms, and crispy red bell peppers.
 You can use the recipe as an excuse to clean out your produce drawer or pantry.
-There are so many vegetables that would well including sugar snap peas, snow peas, carrots, baby corn, bamboo shoots, or water chestnuts.
+There are so many foods that would work well as stir-fry vegetables, including sugar snap peas, snow peas, carrots, baby corn, bamboo shoots, or water chestnuts.

-The vegetables are coated with a simple stir-together sauce made with apple cider vinegar, honey (use agave to keep vegan), ample fresh ginger, and white miso, also known as sweet or mellow miso.
+The vegetables are coated with a simple stir-fry sauce made with apple cider vinegar, honey (use agave to keep vegan), ample fresh ginger, and white miso, also known as sweet or mellow miso.